dime35/ForceDirectedGraph/README.md

 Initial positions are generated randomly within the grid.
 After generating a random graph, the Frucherman-Reingold algorithm is applied to it.

-THe user has three variables they can control, number of nodes, k-value, and p-value.
+The user has three variables they can control, the number of nodes, k-value, and p-value.

 ## Running the simulation
-One can either run this repositories code from their IDE of choice, or execute the program by running the ForceDirectedGraph.jar
+One can run Driver.java from your IDE of choice or execute the program by running the ForceDirectedGraph.jar.